-Due to Covid-19, Germany is back in lockdown.
-Since November 2, 2020 museums, cultural centers and project spaces have been shuttered, and as of mid-December, galleries—among schools, daycares and pretty much anything non-essential—joined the list of closures.
-Therefore, our THE WEEK events section is supplemented here with a selected list of artist talks, exhibitions, festivals, films, publications and other relevant happenings that are available online.
+Due to ever-changing restrictions around access to art spaces and institutions as a result of the pandemic, our THE WEEK events section is supplemented here with a selected list of artist talks, exhibitions, festivals, films, publications and other relevant happenings that are available online.
 We will continually update this selection, so if you know of any others that are not listed here, please share them with us: info[at]berlinartlink.com.

 Jan.
 21, 2021–Jan.
 12, 2022